chavilaw/project/README.md

 ### Components
 - 2x LPCXpresso1549 development board
 - Arduino UNO
-- Wi-Fi module
+- ESP8266 Wi-Fi module
 - 2x BMP280 barometric pressure and altitude sensor
-- Optical heart rate sensor
+- MAXREFDES117 Heart-Rate and Pulse-Oximetry Monitor utilizing MAX30102 optical heart rate sensor

 ### Project execution
 Concept of the project was to design and build a system that would detect emergency situations for elderly and disabled users.